-Responsibility.
-The applicant, if successful, will be the responsible authority regarding the settlement and satisfaction of all contractual and administrative issues, including but not limited to, disputes and claims arising out of any agreement between the applicant and the FFRDC contractor.
+3. Responsibility: The applicant, if successful, will be the responsible authority regarding the settlement and satisfaction of all contractual and administrative issues, including but not limited to, disputes and claims arising out of any agreement between the applicant and the FFRDC contractor.

-B. COST SHARING.
+D. COST SHARING

 Cost sharing is not required.
 However, any commercial contributions will be considered as part of the evaluation.
-See Part IV, Section C, Phase II Funding Commitment and Phase III Follow-On Funding Commitment and Part V, Section A, Merit Review Criteria number 3.
+See Part IV, Section C, Phase II Funding Commitment and Phase III Follow-On Funding Commitment and Part V, Section A, 2.
+Merit Review Criteria.

-C. OTHER ELIGIBILITY REQUIREMENTS.
+E. OTHER ELIGIBILITY REQUIREMENTS